aba-sah/aba-sah.github.io/ebri_dbn/index.md

 For even a relatively small geographical region a much larger number of organisations will interact with the EfW sector.
 To simplify exploration at this stafe, and to maintain privacy of the actual organisations interviewed we created a <a href = "../twothreethree/dashboard/data/ebri/dummy_network.json">dummy network</a> to visualise a representative sample of the actual dataset and the network as a whole, based on the structure of the data collected.
 The snapshot contains only 26 organisations, along with the hub.

 This view focuses on a single relationship, displaying one link type &ndash; organisation type &ndash; for each company shown in the network.
+And all organisations are connected through an intermediary "dummy" node to the hub, EBRI.
+This allows organisations to use immediate contacts as a bridge to link to other organisations, in addition to through the hub.

 <table>